tomesink/obsidian/10 Projects/11 Now/Design Systems in Figma.md

 #### Atoms

-Elements that can not be broken down any further.
+Elements that can not be broken down any further (element would loose its function otherwise).

+Icons,